 An in-depth analysis of the fundamental principles of biblical counseling and of the application of these principles in the context of marital and parental relationships.
 Student will apply principles from biblical counseling through the development of case studies.

-Minor Courses – Students select 2 out of 3 for minor in Applied Theology
+Minor Courses – Students select 2 out of 3 for minor in Pastoral Theology

 Social, Medical, Legal, and Ethical Issues in Counseling